IBM/cloud-pak-cli/README.md

 `Response verify OK`

-### Optionallay Validate Each Certificate Individually
+### Optionally Validate Each Certificate Individually

 #### Verify that the certificate is still active: